mikeysklar/ble-morsecode-neokey/README.md

 This wireless keyboard with only four keys allows for wireless typing on laptops, phones and tablets.
 This subtle interface is CircuitPython based.
 It uses morse code '.' and '-' with a lookup table to translate characters.

-The lookup code from Crysknife's excellent [morsePico project](https://github.com/Crysknife007/morsePico/blob/main/code.py).
+The morse code to ascii character is from Crysknife's excellent [morsePico project](https://github.com/Crysknife007/morsePico/blob/main/code.py).

 ![Screenshot](ble-mc-neo-3.jpeg)